 Cecelia Salamone is a Licensed Professional Counselor with over 25 years in the field of counseling and rehabilitation.
 She enjoys attending workshops, seminars and conferences to help enhance her life, keeps her up-to-date on information, and offers the opportunity to network with others in this field.
 Cecelia was a caregiver for her parents and in-laws and involved in a support group.

 To make the road easier for herself and other caregivers, Cecelia wrote Designated Caregiver - Resource Manual for the Caregiver "On Call 24/7", a hands-on, informative guidebook.
 The book covers topics relevant to high level care for our loved ones.

-"Caregiver Inspirations" formerly "Reach For A Rainbow Caregiving" is dedicated to empower and educate caregivers with information, resources and support, classes, resource manual, along with emphasizing the benefits of Life Coaching for Caregivers.
+"Caregiver Inspirations"is dedicated to empower and educate caregivers with information, resources and support.
+Plus - resource caregiver manual, Life Coaching for Caregivers.

 Caregiver Inspirations is also beneficial for:

 Cecelia Salamone is a Licensed Professional Counselor with over 25 years in the field of counseling and rehabilitation.
 She enjoys attending workshops, seminars and conferences.
 Cecelia finds they enhance her life, keeps her up-to-date on information, and offers the opportunity to exchange ideas with others active in this field.
 Over the past twelve years, she has been a member of the Metro Detroit Creative Writers group (MDCW).
 Cecelia was a caregiver for her parents and in-laws from 1994-2014 and was involved in a support group.